 Ramps shall be a minimum of 48 inches wide with level landings at both the top and bottom of every ramp.
 (Cal.
 Code Regs., tit.
 24, § 1133B.5.2., 1133B.5.4.2.)
 Top landings shall be at least 60 inches wide and 60 inches long.
 Bottom landings shall be at least 72 inches long.
 (Cal.
 Code Regs., tit.
 24, §1133B.5.4.2.)
 At bottom and intermediate landings, the width shall be at least the same as required for ramps.
 (Cal.
 Code Regs., tit.
 24, § 1133B.5.4.5.)

 Handrails that provide continuous support are required on both sides of a ramp and shall continue at least 12 inches past the end of the ramp surface.
-The handrail extensions shall be rounded or return to the ground, a wall, or post as shown in Figure 20.
+(CCR, Sections 11B-505.2, 11B-505.3.)
+The handrail extensions shall be rounded or return to the ground, a wall, or post as shown in Figure 21.
 By extending the handrail 12 inches past the slope of the ramp, voters with balance difficulties will be on a level surface when they release their grip on the handrail.
-Handrails shall have a diameter of 1 ¼ inches to 1 ½ inches.
-When handrails are mounted on a wall, the gap between the handrail and the wall shall be 1 ½ inches.
-Handrails shall be placed on each side of each ramp.
-They shall be continuous the full length of the ramp and shall be mounted 34 to 38 inches above the ramp surface measured to the top of the handrails.
+(CCR, Section 11B-505.5.10.1.)

 Unlike ramps, curb-ramps do not require handrails.
 Instead, the curb-ramp will have either wheel guides or side flares to prevent a voter with limited vision or a mobility disability from traveling off to the side of the curb-ramp slope.
-See Figure 22.
+See Figure 23.

-It is important to remember that ramps and curb-ramps are a part of an accessible path of travel which includes the cross-slope, overhead clear space, protruding objects, changes in level, and stable, firm, and slip-resistant surfaces as explained in Section 2, Path of Travel.
+It is important to remember that ramps and curb-ramps are a part of an accessible path of travel that includes the cross-slope, overhead clear space, protruding objects, changes in level, and stable, firm, and slip-resistant surfaces as explained in Section 2, Path of Travel.